HelenevB/SEI-project03-Forage/readme.md

 However, I still needed to ensure that the image would display instantly on the page without refreshing; since I was familiar with the association functionality, I drew upon my learning to adapt the code to make it work for images uploaded directly to the board.
 To do this, I had to create a second method, “add_image_board”, which would be returned by the “add image” method and executed as it returned, taking the “board.id” and the “new_image.id” as its parameters.

-The add_image_board method obtains the board by its current ID, and I used the related managers ‘add’ method to associate the image with the board.
-Once the association has been made, it redirects the user to the board details page, which will render the recently added image.
+The add_image_board method obtains the board by its current ID, and I used the related managers ‘add’ method to associate the image with the board.Once the association has been made, it redirects the user to the board details page, which will render the recently added image.

 <img src="media/readMe/addimageboard.png" width="100%">